sourabh69733/test_exercise/README.md

 To run project locally \
 Clone the project, then run npm install and go to src\index.js, here I have both page components,so just uncomment one to check.

-I have used Bootstrap for CSS and React.
+I have used Bootstrap library for CSS and React front-end library.